RMIT-Hive-Rocketry/GCS/docs/usage.md

   Start software in development mode

 Options:
+  -l, --log-level [DEBUG|INFO|SUCCESS|WARNING|ERROR|CRITICAL]
-  --nopendant                     Do not run the pendant emulator --logpkt                        Log packet data to csv --nobuild                       Do not build binaries.
-Search for pre-built
+                                  Overide the config log level --docker                        Run in Docker --nobuild                       Do not build binaries.
+Search for pre-built binaries
-                                  binaries
-  -i, --interface [UART|TEST]     Hardware interface type.
+  --logpkt                        Log packet data to csv --gse-only                      Run the system in GSE only mode -i, --interface [UART|TEST]     Hardware interface type.
 Overrides config
                                   parameter
-  --docker                        Run in Docker
-  -l, --log-level [DEBUG|INFO|SUCCESS|WARNING|ERROR|CRITICAL]
-                                  Overide the config log level --help                          Show this message and exit.
+  --nopendant                     Do not run the pendant emulator --help                          Show this message and exit.
 ```